 Day 5 – Electronics

 Day five has been set aside for any and all electronics.
 This is the time to go through your collection of DVDs, CDs, video games, etc. Donate or sell anything that is no longer used.
 You should also be looking for old cell phones, cameras, chargers, and cords.
 I tend to err on the side of caution when it comes to getting rid of electronics, as most of them belong to my husband, so I like to have him around when I do this part.
 Many times I don’t know what a certain cord or charger belongs to, but he can tell me if we need to keep it or not.
-I’ve started keeping any miscellaneous electronic items such as this in their own box.
+I’ve started keeping any miscellaneous electronic items such as this in their own storage basket.
 That way they can all be easily located and tucked away instead of cluttering up our house.
 I have a few like these ones that I keep inside of our TV stand.
 They work perfectly for storing those random cords and electronics that I don’t know what to do with.

 Day 6 – Paperwork